Nov 1, 2022

 One Month to Two Weeks Before #GivingTuesday

-Starting anywhere from a month to two weeks ahead of #GivingTuesday, prime your donors for your campaign by sharing out a save-the-date or countdown.
 This is also a great time to educate your supporters about this global day of giving, and why their participation and donations on this day are so crucial to your organization.
 You can also begin to share some of the goals your org is looking to accomplish.
-Include donation impact metrics to help supporters easily visualize how their money is going to be used.
+Don’t forget to include donation impact metrics to help supporters easily visualize how their money is going to be used.

 Thanksgiving Day

-Schedule a couple of posts on Thanksgiving to share what your organization, staff, and beneficiaries are thankful for this year.
+Schedule some posts on Thanksgiving to share what your organization, staff, and beneficiaries are thankful for this year.
 Use these posts as part of your storytelling that will motivate your supporters to donate on the big day.
-When you can, share photos and videos for more compelling posts.
-Don’t worry too much about having high-quality equipment or edited videos, what matters most is making sure supporters hear your story and begin connecting with your cause.

 The Day Before

-Remind your supporters and followers that #GivingTuesday is tomorrow.
-If you have a matching gift, use this opportunity to inform your supporters that donations go twice as far.
-This is also a great time to make a “soft ask” by sharing the link to your campaign and allowing for donations to be made early.
-Introduce your branded hashtag and text-to-donate keyword so supporters will have that at the top of their minds the following day.
 Let your supporters know what time to look for your first email, or what time you plan to go live if you will be providing updates using Facebook Live or Instagram Live.
-Lastly, send them a branded #unselfie template they can edit, print, take a picture with, and share with their social network.
+Lastly, send them a branded “I am supporting” sign template they can edit, print, take a picture with, and share with their social network.

 The Day Of

 Continue to tell your story and information about your campaign throughout the day.
 Your supporters need to feel emotionally connected to your organization to be compelled to give. #GivingTuesday is a high-volume day of posts from nonprofits so be sure your posts stand out from the crowd in some way.
-Perhaps that’s with a fun Gif, video, or any other quick storytelling medium you have access to.
+Perhaps that’s with a fun gif, video, or any other quick storytelling medium you have access to.

 If your #GivingTuesday campaign involves ambassadors or peer-to-peer fundraisers, reposting their content is another great way to increase the number of posts you are sharing and can create a more personal narrative to push more supporters to give.